Day camps for children of all experience levels, ages 7-18.

 Why does the youngest group perform a scene or selection of scenes instead of a full play?

-We work to make sure every camper has the most successful theatrical experience, and work hard to match expectations to each camper’s developmental abilities.
-While some children have the ability to memorize and recite larger amounts of text, we find that having a shorter production with a simpler dramatic structure is best for young learners.
+We work to make sure every camper has the most meaningful theatrical experience, and work hard to match expectations to each camper’s developmental abilities.
+While some children have the ability to memorize and recite larger amounts of text, we find that having a shorter production with a simpler dramatic structure is ideal for young learners.
 Instead of focusing only on memorization, they have the time to work more closely with their director and fellow campers, developing important theatrical skills such as interpretive movement, ensemble work, and a fully realized, embodied performance of Shakespeare’s poetry.

 How do you cast the camp shows?
 Does everyone get a part?